 The S6 Pure is one of the newer Roborock options and a less expensive alternative to the S6.
 Roborock told me that the S6 Pure uses an infrared distance edge sensor while the S6 uses LIDAR, which is more accurate.
 Another downgrade is the number of cliff sensors; the S6 Pure has four while the S6 has six.

-Take note that these downgrades do not affect the S6 Pure’s navigation, and it remains one of the more efficient smart robotic vacuums I’ve tested.
+Please take note that these downgrades do not affect the S6 Pure’s navigation, and it remains one of the more efficient smart robotic vacuums I’ve tested.
 It also has more airflow compared to the S5 Max and S6 MaxV in most of the power settings.

 - Airflow tests reveal that this model has more power than the S5 Max and S6 MaxV.

-- Larger water tank capacity than the Roborock S6 so it’ll mop a larger area.
+- Larger water tank capacity than the Roborock S6, so it’ll mop a larger area.

 - Less expensive than the Roborock S6.

 - Convenience features such as no-go zones, selective room cleaning, and multi-level maps are available.

 - Great at cleaning sand on hard surfaces.

 - Efficient navigation thanks to the LIDAR sensor and advanced navigational algorithm.

 - Quite expensive.